writethedocs/www/docs/organizer-guide/confs/website.rst

   ``_data/<shortcode>-<year>-sessions.yaml`` file.
 * When the schedule is ready, ``flaghasschedule`` is switched on and remains on.
   The schedule should be in the ``_data/<shortcode>-<year>-schedule.yaml`` file.
+* At some point the conference sells out. ``flagticketsonsale`` is switched off, ``flagsoldout`` is switched on.
 * During the conference, if live streaming is available, ``flaglivestreaming`` is switched on.
 It is switched off after the conference ends.
 * After the conference ends, ``flagpostconf`` is switched on and remains on.
 * When videos are published on the Write the Docs website, ``flagvideos`` is switched on and remains on.

+Each time the state is updated, check the top/bottom buttons to ensure they still fit.
+For example, once tickets have sold out, the button "buy a ticket" should be removed.

 General conference config file